San Antonio Pets Alive! surpasses yearly goal of saving lives

-A huge milestone was surpassed by San Antonio Pets Alive! on Friday.
+SAN ANTONIO — San Antonio Pets Alive! surpassed a huge milestone on Friday.
 One month before the end of their calendar year, they have already saved thousands of cats and dogs.

-"We are here to look for a friend for our other kitty that we just adopted a year ago," said Anthony Trinh who came to Petco by the Ingram Park Mall today with his wife and two children, Colin and Olivia.
+"We are here to look for a friend for our other kitty that we just adopted a year ago," said Anthony Trinh, who came to the Petco by the Ingram Park Mall Sunday with his wife and two children, Colin and Olivia.

-He says he knows how important it is for people in San Antonio to adopt furry friends.
-Trinh told us, "There's a huge need out there and a lot of animals that are looking for their forever home."
+He said he knows how important it is for people in San Antonio to adopt furry friends.
+"There's a huge need out there and a lot of animals that are looking for their forever home," he said.

 The organization wouldn't be able to save so many lives without the community's help.